API Reference

 In the Cypress browser automation platform, the methods in the *Controller classes are implemented as custom commands.
 See Custom Commands on the Cypress documentation site for more information about implementing and using custom commands.

-The following commands are implemented.
-Each command returns Chainable<void> to allow chaining with other Cypress commands.
+The following custom commands are implemented.
+Each custom command returns Chainable<void> to allow chaining with other Cypress commands.

 These additional Cypress commands allow access to internal Cypress values: